kraken-build/kraken/docs/content/core/docs/tasks.md

     As a side effect of this, Kraken is currently not particularly good at _not_ running a task that may actually not need to run another time because it would not perform any new work.

+To read more about properties, see {@pydoc kraken.core.property.Property}.

 ### Task outputs

 A task property can be marked as an output property.
 The task is then expected to populate its value in